dwest/Mason/README.md

 Template Inheritance
 --------------------

-Flash also supports (single) template inheritance.
+Mason also supports (single) template inheritance.
 See the examples directory for a full example.

     index.tpl